MicrosoftDocs/Viva/Viva/engage/ve-add-dom-365-tenant.md

 2. Choose the network formerly associated with your domain from the list of available networks.

 3. Export the data for the network formerly associated with your domain.
 For instructions, see [Export data from Viva Engage](eac-as-manage-data.md).
-None of the data from your Basic Network will be migrated to your Viva Engage network for your Office 365 tenant.
+None of the data from your Basic Network is migrated to your Viva Engage network for your Office 365 tenant.

 >[!NOTE]
 > If you don't want to access or download content from the network formerly associated with the added domain, no action is required. **The network formerly associated with the added domain—-including all data in such a network—-will be automatically deleted.**